raspberrypilearning/sell-me-something/en/quiz1/question_2.md

 legend: Question 2 of 3
 ---

-True or False: CSS animation allows elements on a web page to change.
+True or False: CSS animation allows elements on a webpage to change.
 You can use a CSS animation to create the effect of flipping a card or to make an emoji bounce up and down.

 --- choices ---